Why the Florida Keys in December are a must-visit winter destination

 Key West

 Key West is the end of the road, literally and figuratively.
-Closer to Havana than it is to Miami, this was once a port for pirates and today it continues to attract members of the Caribbean diaspora, eccentrics, artists, writers, and a large, influential LGBTQIA+ population.
+Closer to Havana than it is to Miami, this was once a port for pirates and today it continues to attract members of the Caribbean diaspora, eccentrics, artists, writers and a large, influential LGBTQIA+ population.

 The eastern half of Key West is mainly modern businesses and larger hotels, while the western half includes Old Town, which is iconic Key West and flush with small local businesses that are an irreplaceable part of the city’s vibrant charm.
 Old Town is simply gorgeous – a grid of candy-colored Caribbean colonial homes all shaded by banyans and palm trees.
 The courtyard of Blue Heaven is a wonderful spot to grab some yellowtail snapper or local spiny lobster while you watch resident roosters (literally) rule their roost.

-You may also like: First-time Florida Keys: island hopping along the Overseas Highway
+First-time Florida Keys: island hopping along the Overseas Highway

 Eco-friendly adventures in the Florida Keys